Arizona State Sun Devils women's ice hockey: 2019–20

 For the first six games of the season, Arizona State played without captains, but in mid-October, head coach Lindsey Ellis named sophomore Kat Jones the team's captain, while naming seniors Molly Potter and Jordan Nash-Boulden, as well as sophomore Danielle Dupont, the alternate captains.
 For the first time in program history, Arizona State spent the entire season in the rankings, moving between 12th and 13th in the ACHA all season.

 The Sun Devils opened up the 2019/20 season with 12 consecutive games on the road, including seven-game win streak to start the season with sweeps over Colorado State, Denver and cross-town rival Grand Canyon, as well as a win over Aquinas.
-After compiling a 2–1 record at a showcase in Springfield, Missouri, including a 13–0 win over Concordia Ann Arbor (the largest margin of victory in program history at the time) the team traveled to Michigan for the first time in program history with an 8-1 record to face Davenport, No. 3 Adrian and Michigan, winning over Davenport and Michigan.
+After compiling a 2–1 record at a showcase in Springfield, Missouri, including a 13–0 win over Concordia Ann Arbor (the largest margin of victory in program history at the time) the team traveled to Michigan for the first time in program history with an 8–1 record to face Davenport, No. 3 Adrian and Michigan, winning over Davenport and Michigan.

-After an extended stretch on the road to begin the regular season, the team returned back home for the next six games, sweeping both league-newcomers Utah and cross-town rival Grand Canyon.
-The final two home games took place against No. 11 Colorado and for the first time in program history, the Sun Devils took the Buffaloes into overtime on February 7, only to fall 2-1.
-They returned to AZ Ice Arcadia on February 15 for a 3–2 win over GCU, securing a perfect 5-0 record against their cross-town rivals in the season, the first time they swept the Lopes across the season in program history.
+After an extended stretch on the road to begin the regular season, the team returned home for the next six games, sweeping both league-newcomers Utah and cross-town rival Grand Canyon.
+The final two home games took place against No. 11 Colorado and for the first time in program history, the Sun Devils took the Buffaloes into overtime on February 7, only to fall 2–1.
+They returned to AZ Ice Arcadia on February 15 for a 3–2 win over GCU, securing a perfect 5–0 record against their cross-town rivals in the season, the first time they swept the Lopes across the season in program history.

 With a 13–4 record under their belts, the Sun Devils traveled up to Salt Lake City, Utah, for the 2020 WWCHL Playoffs and made quick work of CSU and host Utah with 4-1 and 3-1 wins, to advance to the conference championship game for the first time in program history, where they looked to topple the Colorado Buffaloes, also for the first time in program history.
 CU scored just over two minutes into the first period and ASU responded with a late first period goal from captain Kat Jones and held a tie through the second period and into the third.
-Colorado added four goals over the game's final 14 minutes and used a 5-1 score to win the title game and advance to the ACHA National tournament.
+Colorado added four goals over the game's final 14 minutes and used a 5–1 score to win the title game and advance to the ACHA National tournament.

 While falling one win short of a berth to nationals, the Sun Devils still set many program records, including the most wins in a single season (17), the best winning percentage (.773), most goals scored (95) and fewest goals scored against (37).